sandramsc/sandramsc.github.io/README.md

 ## Features

-1. Users are able to see the orbital environment at a different point in time.
+1. Date & Time Picker which allows a user to see the location of debris at a given point in time.

+2. Choose file options enable users to add their own TLEs (Two Line Elements) in .txt format and the data is in turn plotted on the globe.

 ## Running